Net Promoter Score: A love story?

 Websand is no exception, this is a blog post about finding love.

-But it is about the love between a business and their customers, the use of the Net Promoter Score metric, and how some suggestions on you can retain and build customer loyalty through a bit of clever communication.
+But it is about the love between a business and their customers.
+How to use the Net Promoter Score metric, and how some suggestions on how you can retain and build customer loyalty through a bit of clever communication.

 Finding the love aka Net Promoter Score

 Your Net Promoter Score has been referred to as the one number you need to know.
 But what is it and how do you use it?

 In plain English, net promoter score is your likability rating, based on asking this simple question to your customers.

 On a scale of 1 to 10, how likely is it that you would recommend [your company] to a friend or colleague?

 If you are using net promoter score, then you’ll rate the answers as follows (based on the score you’ve been given)

 - 7-8 – they are happy, but could leave at anytime

 - 0-6 – a mix of not that happy, and damn right miserable.